-livin Imagine you are the simple Aman.
-Draw or paint a picture of what it's like ag in the desert. livin Imagine you are the great Caliph.
-Draw or paint a picture of what it's like ag in a magnificent palace. som Pretend you are Haroun.
-Do you have what is really important to you or is ething missing? [] fami Think about what you would do or give to help yourself or someone in your ily when they were very sick. wou Once more imagine you are Haroun and you are all alone in the desert.
-What ld you wish for?
+Imagine you are the simple Aman.
+Draw or paint a picture of what it's like living in the desert.

+Imagine you are the great Caliph.
+Draw or paint a picture of what it's like living in a magnificent palace.

+Pretend you are Haroun.
+Do you have what is really important to you or is something missing?

+Think about what you would do or give to help yourself or someone in your family when they were very sick.

+Once more imagine you are Haroun and you are all alone in the desert.
+What would you wish for?